chaturay/serverless-artillery/README.md

 ### Use same `script.yml` for performance and acceptance testing and monitoring
 You can use the same `script.yml` for performance, acceptance testing and monitoring so you don't have to maintain multiple files.
 The scenarios that are important for performance test would be used for acceptance testing and monitoring as well.

-Scripts running in monitoring mode do not require a `phases` array in the `config` section of the script but it is expected that performance tests will be run in this mode (via a schedule event or with the `-m` flag) and have them anyway. **ASHMITODO ask greg.
-I am confused. why does it say it is expected that performance tests will be run in this mode? does it mean monitoring test is like running perf test but 5 times every minute?**
+Since monitoring mode will run all scenarios five times (by default), the scripts that only are run in monitoring mode are not required to have a `phases` array in the `config` section of the script.

 ### To configure monitoring behavior
 You may configure [sampling](glossary.md#sampling) behavior.
 To control the number of samples taken, the time before taking a sample, or the number of errors constituting a failure, you may supply the following (default values listed):